steinerkelvin/NoMonth/README.md

 ### Ordinal date

-Consistis of a year and a day of the year.
+Consists of a year and a day of the year.

 On ISO 8601 format: `YYYY-DDD`.

-# Implemengting
+# Implementing

 ## On *nix